rudolfsteinerfilm - Interviews

 Usually people contact me during a difficult period of life.
 Change beckons, urges relentlessly.
 Opportunity knocks louder and louder until it is heard.
 We’re all odd and eccentric and have strange personality patterns and physical imperfections, but that kind of variety merely announces the human growth process.

-Today, I work in several different roles - coordinating a drug and alcohol facility, working closely with clients who struggle with heroin addiction, trauma, anxiety and depression; working also with individuals, couples and families in private practice, mentoring parents, teaching Mindfulness, and conducting free trainings at my local Library.
-I also presently work with clients through the Victims of Crime Assistance Tribunal (VOCAT) and with students studying the music and design industry at a tertiary college in Melbourne, as well as consulting with clients through the Employment Assistance Program.
-(EAP)
+Today, I work in several different roles - working with individuals, couples and families in private practice, mentoring parents and also youth.
+I presently work with clients through the Victims of Crime Assistance Tribunal (VOCAT), students studying the music and design industry at a tertiary college in Melbourne, consulting with clients through the Employment Assistance Program (EAP) and have recently accepted a role creating and implementing a well-being program for a Melbourne High School.

 Working with vulnerable people at close range for a long perioduring my twenties, provided me with a solid blueprint for the future.
 In this role as a nurse I learnt skills and gained insights of great importance about the nature of illness and the tenderness and ferocity of the human spirit.
 I also learnt about high standards and the importance of order and hygiene.